mapbox/mason/README.md

 #### Submodule

-Mason can also be added a submodule to your repository.
+Mason can also be added as a submodule to your repository.
 This is helpful for other contributors to get set up quickly.

 Optionally a convention when using submodules, is to place the submodule at a path starting with `.` to make the directory hidden to most file browsers.
 If you want your mason folder hidden then make sure to include the final part of the following command `.mason/` so your submodule path has the leading `.` instead of just being `mason/`.